An audit is an evidence gathering process.

 characteristic of an activity,

 product, or service that interacts or can interact with the

-aspects can cause
+can cause environmental

 impacts.
 They can

 have either beneficial impacts or adverse

 impacts and can have a

 direct and decisive impact on

 the environment or contribute only

 partially or indirectly to a larger environmental change.

 are states or characteristics

 environment at a particular point in time.

-ISO 14001 expects you to
+ISO 14001 expects you

 identify the environmental conditions that are capable of

 being affected by your organization and to figure out what

 to do to prevent or reduce the risk